mmikeww/AHK-v2-script-converter/tests/Yunit/doc/Main.md

 This method is synchronous and blocks the current thread until complete.
 Results will be shown while the method is running.

+Instead of using the two lines above, it may be preferable to simply chain them together:

+    Yunit.Use(YunitStdout, YunitWindow).Test(FirstTestSet, SecondTestSet, ThirdTestSet)

 Modules
 -------